 5. Students that have not had a computer class in the last 5 years will be required to take a computer assessment test with a passing score.
 Due to the nature of the LPN to AND Online Option, students must possess effective computer skills, have an active e-mail address and access to a computer meeting the minimum standards for on-line education and be willing and able to purchase and install appropriate software.
 SCC’s hardware/software requirements can be found in the SCC distance learning handbook.
 SCC will set the date for testing if needed.
 Adopted: June 17, 2015

-6. Submit the LPN to ADN Intent Form, Verification of Practice Form, and a copy of your American Heart Association Healthcare Provider CPR card to the Division Chair of Health Programs by January 31st of the year desiring admission.
+6. Submit the LPN to ADN Intent Form, Verification of Practice Form, and a copy of your American Heart Association Basic Life Support CPR card to the Administrative Assistant of Health Programs by December 15th of the year desiring admission.

 7. Submit the SCC Application for Admission and ALL official transcripts to the Admissions Office to begin the file review process by December 15th of the year desiring admission.